Yusef Lateef: Prominence

 Lateef began recording as a leader in 1957 for Savoy Records, a non-exclusive association which continued until 1959; the earliest of Lateef's album's for the Prestige subsidiary New Jazz overlap with them.
 Musicians such as Wilbur Harden (trumpet, flugelhorn), bassist Herman Wright, drummer Frank Gant, and pianist Hugh Lawson were among his collaborators during this period.
 In 1960, they played an extended gig at the Minor Key, a non-alcoholic club at Dexter and Burlingame in Detroit.

 By 1961, with the recording of Into Something and Eastern Sounds, Lateef's dominant presence within a group context had emerged.
 His "Eastern" influences are clearly audible in all of these recordings, with spots for instruments like the rahab, shanai, arghul, koto and a collection of Chinese wooden flutes and bells along with his tenor and flute.
 Even his use of the western oboe sounds exotic in this context; it is not a standard jazz instrument.
 Indeed, the tunes themselves are a mixture of jazz standards, blues and film music usually performed with a piano/bass/drums rhythm section in support.
-Lateef made numerous contributions to other people's albums, including during his period as a member of saxophonist Cannonball Adderley's Quintet during 1962–64.
+Lateef made numerous contributions to other people's albums, including during his period as a member of saxophonist Cannonball Adderley's Sextet during 1962–64.

 In the late 1960s, he began to incorporate contemporary soul and gospel phrasing into his music (albeit with a strong blues underlay) on albums such as Detroit and Hush 'N' Thunder, presaging the emergence of jazz fusion.
 Lateef expressed a dislike of the terms "jazz" and "jazz musician" as musical generalizations.
 As is so often the case with such generalizations, the use of these terms does understate the breadth of his sound.
 In the 1980s, Lateef experimented with new-age and spiritual elements.

 In 1960, Lateef returned to school, studying flute at the Manhattan School of Music in New York City.
 He received a bachelor's degree in music in 1969 and a master's degree in music education in 1970.
 Starting in 1971, he taught courses in "autophysiopsychic music" at the Manhattan School of Music, and he became an associate professor at the Borough of Manhattan Community College.

 In 1975, Lateef received an Ed.D. from the University of Massachusetts Amherst; his dissertation was a comparative study of Western and Islamic education.
 Thereafter, he served as a senior research fellow at the Center for Nigerian Cultural Studies at Ahmadu Bello University throughout the early 1980s.
 Returning to the United States in 1986, he took a joint faculty appointment at the University of Massachusetts Amherst and Hampshire College.